 803(8) is a report by a federal agency subject to the information quality standards.)
 How are those reports to be treated?
 The Center's proposed amendment seems to indicate that the court might have to apply the information quality standards to those reports.
 Under the amendment the court must factor in "noncompliance" with the information quality standards.
 The term "noncompliance" can certainly mean a failure to meet the standards even if not bound by them-just as easily as it can mean that the report is bound by the standards and fails to meet them.
 Yet a different and equally serious problem will be created if the amendment is construed not to cover reports that are exempt from the information quality standards.
 In that case, there will be two sets of reliability standards in the same rule-one for reports subject to the information quality standards, and a lesser one for reports not so subject.
-It makes no sense to apply two different reliability standards to comparable reports offered under the same rule.
-Nor does it make sense to apply stricter reliability standards to the reports of federal agencies, as it would seem that these reports are likely to be more trustworthy than any other kind.
+It makes no sense to apply two different reliability standards to comparable reports of federal agencies, as it would seem that these reports are likely to be more trustworthy than any other kind.